feliperaindo/script-pull-request-trybe/README.md

 + Step 1 :arrow_forward: In the first lines from file `script-to-pr.sh` foud the text `TOKEN="personal token from github"` and substitute "personal token from github" for your personal github token.
 DO NOT REMOVE QUOTATION MARKS, JUST SUBSTITUTE THE TEXT INSIDE.

-+ Step 2 :arrow_forward: In the first lines from file `script-to-pr.sh` foud the text `LOCAL_DIR="local directory you will choose"` and substitute 'local directory you will choose' for a entire path directory you choose.
++ Step 2 :arrow_forward: In the first lines from file `script-to-pr.sh` foud the text `LOCAL_DIR="local directory you will choose"` and substitute "local directory you will choose" for a entire path directory you choose.
 This directory will be use to storage all repositories you will clone using this scritp.
 DO NOT REMOVE QUOTATION MARKS, JUST SUBSTITUTE THE TEXT INSIDE.

-+ Step 3 :arrow_forward: In the first lines from file `script-to-pr.sh` foud the text `TEAM="inform your team"` and substitute 'inform your team' for the letter in LOWER CASE of your team.
++ Step 3 :arrow_forward: In the first lines from file `script-to-pr.sh` foud the text `TEAM="inform your team"` and substitute "inform your team" for the letter in LOWER CASE of your team.
 DO NOT REMOVE QUOTATION MARKS, JUST SUBSTITUTE THE TEXT INSIDE.

-+ Step 4 :arrow_forward: To execute this file as a script in your terminal, you need to run manually in terminal the command `chmod u+x 'local saved'/'file-name'`.
++ Step 4 :arrow_forward: To execute this file as a script in your terminal, you need to run manually in terminal the command `chmod u+x "local saved"/"file-name"`.
 >The reference `local saved` is the entire path of directory you saved this file.
 ><br>
 >The reference `file-name` is the name you have for this file (as default it name is `script-to-pr`).
 If you change it's name or download it with another name, use file actual name.